 On October 11, 2022 it was announced that Nuccio’s Nursery on Chaney Trail will wind down operations in the next two to three years and that Polytechnic School (Poly) will take ‘stewardship’ of the 78-acre property in the northern Altadena foothills.
 The announcement was made in a joint letter from the Nuccio family and the private Pasadena school, and in a letter issued to the Poly community by the school.
 After nearly 90 years of operations, the world-famous camellia and azalea nursery will be closed.
-Polytechnic School is in the process of securing ownership of the Nuccio parcels, comprising 1.44% of the total land area of Altadena.
+Polytechnic School is seeking to purchase the Nuccio parcels, comprising 1.44% of the total land area of Altadena.

 It is the position of AltadenaWILD that even if development is limited to the nursery footprint, the proposed sports complex will irrevocably change the character of the remaining 65 acres and decrease its value for conservation and enjoyment.
 Hundreds of additional visitors, coupled with high-intensity lighting and sound systems will negatively impact native wildlife and their migration corridors.